ncipollo/tix-core/README.md

   no_epics: false # Indicates if tix should use epics or treat root tickets as stories / issues.
 Defaults to false.
   url: # https://url.to.your.jira.instance.com
   fields:
-    # All fields should be lower case.
+    # All fields should be lowercase.
 Field name spaces should be included (ex- epic name)
     default:
       field: value # Fields to be added to any kind of jira issue
     epic: